AntonioDevTech/Project-Titan-Portfolio/README.md

 ---

 ## 🏗️ Architecture & Logic Flow
 The core of Titan is the **Security Daemon**, which acts as the central brain.
 It pulls raw network data, consults the AI for a threat verdict, and then enforces firewall rules at the kernel level.
+Meanwhile, **Systemd** acts as the "immortality engine," instantly restarting any service that fails.

 ```mermaid
 graph TD